pmhahn/pmhahn.github.io/_posts/2018-10-04-lenovo-firmware-update.md

 It turn back on, the external monitor turns on, but after that I only see a black screen with the mouse cursor.
 Today I had enough and performed the pending firmware update, which also includes the Intel CPU microcode updates.

-As a Linux only user performing the firmware update is still fun, as Lenovo provides only a [Windows tool](https://pcsupport.lenovo.com/de/de/downloads/ds120327) or as an alternative a [bootbale CD](https://support.lenovo.com/de/de/downloads/ds120328).
+As a Linux only user performing the firmware update is still fun, as Lenovo provides only a [Windows tool](https://pcsupport.lenovo.com/de/de/downloads/ds120327) or as an alternative a [bootable CD](https://support.lenovo.com/de/de/downloads/ds120328).
 There also is the [Linux Vendor Firmware Service](https://fwupd.org/) which nowadays simplified the process and Levono also contributes to it, but not for my model.

 ```bash